Michael Butler (footballer, born 1976)

-Michael Butler (born 5 January 1976 in Monrovia) is a Liberian retired professional footballer.
+Michael Butler (born 5 January 1976) is a Liberian retired professional footballer.

 Player

 Youth

 Butler was inducted in the Springfield Massachusetts High School Sports Hall of Fame in November 2009.
 He was one of 100 inaugural inductees selected from the 100 years spanning from 1900–2000.
-During his four years at the University of Massachusetts he held three separate career records in goals scored, assists and overall points.
+During his four years at the University of Massachusetts Amherst he held three separate career records in goals scored, assists and overall points.

 Professional

 In 1998, Butler turned professional with the Western Mass Pioneers.
 He tied Luis Orellano for the league lead in goals with fifteen.
 Butler was the USISL D-3 Pro League Rookie of the Year.
 In 1999, he moved to the Pittsburgh Riverhounds.
 Butler was drafted by Columbus Crew in the first round of the 1999 MLS Supplemental Draft with the 9th pick.
 In 2000, he played for the Hershey Wildcats.
 In 2001, he was loaned from Long Island Rough Riders to MetroStars who were in desperate need of strikers due to injuries.
 In his only match for the Metros, Butler scored the game winner off a Daniel Hernández cross in extra time against Tampa Bay.